Tilia: In culture

 In Europe, some linden trees reached considerable ages.
 A coppice of T. cordata in Westonbirt Arboretum in Gloucestershire is estimated to be 2,000 years old.
 In the courtyard of the Imperial Castle at Nuremberg is a Tilia, which by tradition recounted in 1900, was planted by the Empress Cunigunde, the wife of Henry II of Germany circa 1000.
 The Tilia of Neuenstadt am Kocher in Baden-Württemberg, Germany, was estimated at 1000 years old when it fell.
 The Alte Linde tree of Naters, Switzerland, is mentioned in a document in 1357 and described by the writer at that time as already magnam (large).
 A plaque at its foot mentions that in 1155, a linden tree was already on this spot.
 The Najevnik linden tree (Najevska lipa), a 700-year-old T. cordata, is the thickest tree in Slovenia.
-Next to the 英華殿/Yinghua Temple in the Forbidden City in Beijing, there are two Tilia trees planted by Empress Dowager Li, the biological mother of Wanli Emperor about five hundred years ago.
+Next to the 英華殿/Yinghua Temple in the Forbidden City in Beijing, there are two Tilia trees planted by Empress Dowager Li, the biological mother of the Wanli Emperor about five hundred years ago.